-I don’t know why the news of this attack filled me with such a sense of foreboding.
+I don’t know why the news of this attack filled me with a sense of foreboding.
 I’d seen enough adversity in my life.
 The war in Angola had scribbled tens of thousands of victims on its tally sheet, its brutality unnoticed by the rest of the world, but not by those who’d been there.
 Certainly not by fellow soldier Moses and myself.
 At least here my vehicle no longer ran the risk of triggering the thumping flash of a mine.

 Glancing to the side I watched a herd of impala skittishly trot away from my approach.
 Beyond them, deeper in the woodland, were a few of the local baboon troop, with young ones shrieking as they scampered about.

-Now, in the midday heat of late October, despite the distraction of my thoughts, I marveled at the beauty of the bushland flowing past, resplendent with the emerald green of freshly budding miombo forest trees, holding their leafy canopies aloft above long, slender trunks as elegantly as any gathering of Ascot ladies with their parasols.
+Now, in the midday heat of late October, despite the distraction of my thoughts, I marveled at the beauty of the bushland flowing past, resplendent with the emerald green of freshly budding miombo forest trees, holding their leafy canopies aloft above long, slender trunks as elegantly as any gathering of Ascot ladies their parasols.

 Despite its condition and with a bit of risk taking, the road had allowed good progress: Only two hours since leaving the check-point, including the recrossing at the pontoon.
 I’d been lucky.
 The ferry happened to be waiting on the south bank.